Actress Peggy Lipton Of ‘Twin Peaks,’ Mother Of Rashida Jones, Dies At 72

 Actress Peggy Lipton had two major periods of public visability: When she starred in the TV series The Mod Squad between 1968 and 1973, and two decades later, when she played diner owner Norma Jennings on Twin Peaks.
-In between, Lipton was married for many years to the legendary music producer Quincy Jones, with whom she had two daughters, actresses Rashida and Kikada Jones.
+In between, Lipton was married for many years to legendary music producer Quincy Jones, with whom she had two daughters, actresses Rashida and Kikada Jones.

 Lipton passed away this weekend at the age of 72, her daughters announced in a statement to The Los Angeles Times.